 Failure of a balloon flotation catheter to enter the right ventricle or pulmonary artery is rare, but may occur in patients with an enlarged right atrium or ventricle particularly if the cardiac output is low or in the presence of tricuspid or pulmonic incompetence or pulmonary hypertension.
-Deep inspiration by the patient during advancement may also facilitate passage.
+Use of a Swan-Ganz Hi-Shore thermodilution catheter (Model 141F7) may be helpful in these patients.
+Deep inspiration by the patient during advancement may facilitate passage.